trwnh/mastomods/README.md

 linernotes_dark is an admin-installable theme that was commissioned for linernotes.club.
 Because the base MFC theme is adaptable, it is not too difficult to build your own theme on top of it.
 See the source code for comments and documentation. | ![linernotes preview](https://raw.githubusercontent.com/trwnh/mastomods/master/.PREVIEWS/linernotes_dark.png)

 ## Instructions for admins
 Download this repo and copy the files into your Mastodon deployment.
 If I can figure out the git commands to fetch the files without messing up your existing Mastodon deployment, I'll add them here.
+For now, I recommend cloning this repo and copying over the files that you want/need, and pulling in updates as necessary.

+### To use a pre-made theme:

 Let's use the Linernotes Dark theme as an example.
 Per [these olds docs](https://github.com/tootsuite/documentation/blob/master/Running-Mastodon/Customizing.md), to enable a new theme, you need to do the following: